gokulnair2001/gokulnair2001/README.md

 - 👋 everyone, Myself Gokul R Nair, an iOS App Developer pursuing my BTech📜 in Computer Science Engineering ,from Vellore Institute Of Technology .
 - I made various apps like Criminal Record Management, COVID Detection, E-commerce, Recipe & Nutrition Apps,as well as various libraries,have a look on it below ⬇️.
-- Currently working on a library called "[Loafjet](https://github.com/gokulnair2001/Loafjet)" ,which is a custom framework used to add custom Loaf on your iOS/ iPadOS apps.
+- Recently worked on a library called "[Loafjet](https://github.com/gokulnair2001/Loafjet)" ,which is a custom framework used to add custom Loaf on your iOS/ iPadOS apps.
 Using Loafjet you can create infinite number of different Loafs on your project.
 - Future Plans: Become a successful iOS App Developer as well and an emerging entrepreneur
 - Oops,I forgot to mention I am a tech enthusiast and a natural photographer.
 - Thank you for giving your valuable time to look at my GitHub Profile.👨🏻‍💻